hw538/docs-cfdnapro/docs/tutorials/tutorial_2.rst

 The plot will discriminate between SBS supported by discordant-bases, and single-read/paired-read overlap.

-Alernatively, we can plot the trinucleotide profile by excluding the discordant bases.
+Alternatively, we can plot the trinucleotide profile by excluding the discordant bases.

 .. code:: R

     # Process cfDNA and Mutational Data
-    gr_obj <- readBam(bamfile = "path/to/bamfile.bam",
+    frag_obj <- readBam(bamfile = "path/to/bamfile.bam",
                         mutation_file = "/path/to/mutation_file.tsv")

     # Generate a Dataframe with Trinucleotide SBS Information
-    trinuc_obj <- callTrinucleotide(gr_obj)
+    trinuc_obj <- callTrinucleotide(frag_obj)

     # Plot Trinucleotide SBS Profile by excluding the dicordant read-pair overlap SBSs
     plotTrinucleotide(trinuc_obj,